Startup business tax credits you need to know

 Why shouldn’t I apply on my own?

 Researching on your own uncovers a few, but experts know where to find those hidden gems.
+A tax professional can also save you the effort of combing through the many deductions and credits available to startups.

 We know from our tax filing blunders with our first startup.
 During our first tax cycle with a CPA, many credits were missed due to the CPA’s lack of experience with startups.
 We lost money and paid more.